 Of course I couldn’t leave the Eiffel Tower off of this completely; it still provides one of the most extensive views of Paris.
 The view also offers you the chance to see the intricate design of the different streets and areas of Paris; you can almost see the breakdown of arrondissements.
 Highly recommend you purchase a pre-timed ticket when visiting the Eiffel Tower unless you enjoy five-hour lines.
 Also highly recommend you take the time to fully enjoy each floor (first floor, second floor, summit).
 You’ll end up spending at least some time waiting for the lift to the next floor anyway, might as well take in the mild change in views and angles from each spot.

 The view from the Arch de Triomphe gives you that same breakdown of the Parisian avenues but also includes a view of the Eiffel Tower, giving you that picture perfect shot.
 You’re also getting the complete reverse view that you would get from the Big Wheel, looking directly down the Champs Elysee.

 #1 Tour Montparnasse

 Tour Montparnasse will forever be my favorite view in Paris, until I find one that proves me otherwise.
-Ironically, the actual Tour Montparnasse is rather unbecoming, standing dark an over-modernized, high above the Parisian skyline.
-However, the view from the observation desk is like no other, with a full 360 degree view of Paris, while close enough but not too close to the tower itself.
+Ironically, the actual Tour Montparnasse is rather unbecoming, standing dark an over-modernized, deck above the Parisian skyline.
+The view from the observation desk is like no other, with a full 360 degree view of Paris, while close enough but not too close to the tower itself.
 We visited the observation deck early enough that we were able to capture some daylight photos, as well as stunning sunset photos.
 I had already felt one with Paris from the moment I arrived, but it was during our few hours sitting above the city that I truly fell in love.